seqcode/miniMDS/README.md

 # miniMDS

 miniMDS is a tool for inferring and plotting 3D structures from normalized Hi-C data, using a novel approximation to multidimensional scaling (MDS).
 It produces a single 3D structure from a Hi-C BED file, representing an ensemble average of chromosome conformations within the population of cells.
 Using parallelization, it is able to process high-resolution data quickly with limited memory requirements.
 The human genome can be inferred at kilobase-resolution within several hours on a desktop computer.
 Standard MDS results in inaccuracies for sparse high-resolution data, but miniMDS focuses on local substructures to achieve greater accuracy. miniMDS also supports interchromosomal structural inference.
 Together with Mayavi, miniMDS produces publication-quality images and gifs.

+## Update 9/27/18

+Major improvements in miniMDS.
+Please pull code for latest version.

 ## Citation